-- The service should ensure premises and equipment are kept clean and in good repair to prevent, detect and control the spread of infection.
-This includes but is not limited regular cleaning of birthing pools in the birth centre. - The service should ensure staff carry out effective monitoring of women, birthing people and babies during labour, including use of 'fresh eyes' and intermittent auscultation in line with guidance. - The service should ensure that incidents are appropriately graded to ensure they can assess, monitor and improve the quality of services to women and birthing people. - The service should ensure medicines are stored, checked and managed in line with national and local guidance. - The service should continue to address issues and concerns using quality improvement initiatives and ensure they can evidence the impact of improvements made. - The service should continue to complete audits in line with the audit plan and keep the plan updated.
+- The service should ensure that incidents are appropriately graded to ensure they can assess, monitor and improve the quality of services to women and birthing people. - The service should continue to address issues and concerns using quality improvement initiatives and ensure they can evidence the impact of improvements made. - The service should continue to complete audits in line with the audit plan and keep the plan updated.